-The culvert in Pt. of the N 1⁄2 of Lot 95 shall generally be maintained and repaired with 63% of the cost assessed to the benefitting property and the remainder assessed to upstream properties based on equivalent hectares.
+The culvert in Pt. of Lot 12, Concession 3 shall generally be maintained and repaired with 73% of the cost assessed to the benefitting property and the remainder assessed to upstream properties based on equivalent hectares.

 If a Landowner requests an additional length of culvert beyond that specified in this report, the extra cost shall be borne by the Landowner making the request including the future maintenance and repair.
 Each property is allowed one access culvert for each municipal drain with any second culvert on the property maintained and repaired 100% by the Landowner.